githubteacher/everyone-august/jfoelsch-idkwhere.md

  - There are a lot of festivals going on.
 I particularly like the jazz festival that lasts for several weeks over the summer.
 ### Adjacent Places
  - There is nothing worth visiting within an hour.
 Maybe Cedar Rapids, but its highlights are a steakhouse and an IMAX.
+ - Des Moines has a mall and Adventureland, which are nice, and the Quad Cities have some nice Mississippi-front views
+ - Chicago's a four-hour drive away?